 (b) The presentation of petitions shall be a special order of business on Friday of each week immediately preceding the regular order of business.
-Rule 105.
-Members Excused from Attendance.
-Members may be

 Rule 105.
 Members Excused from Attendance.
-Members may be excused from attendance on any legislative day by the Speaker for the following reasons and such reasons shall be shown in the Journal: (1) Verified illness; (2) legislative business; and (3) excused absence by the Speaker.
+Members may be excused from attendance on any legislative day by the Speaker for the following reasons and such reasons shall be shown in the Journal: (1) verified illness; (2) legislative business; and (3) excused absence by the Speaker.